GogirwarS/AI-Powered-Tutoring-System/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

----

-## 📜 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

----